 If you choose to give away prizes, make sure everyone gets something just for playing.
 This is especially helpful when you have younger guests who won't understand why they're not getting a prize.

 You can find dog-themed items in bulk online that are inexpensive and can serve as great prizes for everyone.
 For example, a sack of Snoopy cupcake rings can be given away to each child as a prize and you'll only pay a couple of dollars for 24.
-For grand prizes, check Amazon for Peanuts DVD and book specials.
-Often, you'll be able to find DVDs or books for just $5 each.
+For grand prizes, check Amazon for specials on Peanuts merchandise.

 Peanuts Movie Time